 The ATO lists a number of factors they look for which indicate a property is not genuinely available for rent, including:

-• Rental Conditions: Placing of any unreasonable or stringent conditions that inhibit renting out the property, or that restrict the likelihood of the property being rented out.
-For example the requested charge rent is priced substantially higher compared to than other similar properties in the same area, or preventing families with children from renting, or even demanding references from prospective holiday renters
+- Rental Conditions: Placing of any unreasonable or stringent conditions that inhibit renting out the property, or that restrict the likelihood of the property being rented out.
+For example the requested rent is priced substantially higher compared to other similar properties in the same area, or preventing families with children from renting, or even demanding references from prospective holiday renters

-• Refusal to Rent: Any refusal to rent out the property to interested people without proving adequate reasons to this decision
+- Refusal to Rent: Any refusal to rent out the property to interested people without providing adequate reasons for this decision

 Holiday Home Expenses You Cannot Claim for Deductions

-Cost of Repairs: The costs to repair damage and defects existing at the time of purchase or the costs of renovation cannot be claimed immediately.
+- Cost of Initial Repairs and renovations: The costs to repair damage and defects existing at the time of purchase or the costs of renovation cannot be claimed immediately.
 These costs are instead deductible over a number of years.
 Expect to see the ATO checking such claims and pushing back against claims which do not stack up.

 There are also a number of costs which you can’t deduct, including costs associated with:

-• There are other expenses which, whilst not immediately deductible, can be claimed over a number of years.
-These include borrowing expenses (i.e., those costs linked to the financing of the property such as title search fees, loan establishment fees, stamp duty on the mortgage, etc), depreciation costs on assets used in the building (such as air conditioners, hot water systems, etc) and capital works deductions (such as costs spent on altering, improving, or extending the structure of the building).
+- There are other expenses which, whilst not immediately deductible, can be claimed over a number of years.
+These include borrowing expenses (i.e., those costs linked to the financing of the property such as title search fees, loan establishment fees, stamp duty on the mortgage, etc), depreciation costs on new assets purchased to use in the building (such as air conditioners, hot water systems, etc) and capital works deductions (such as costs spent on altering, improving, or extending the structure of the building).
 But remember, you can only claim the proportion of costs which relate to periods the property was available for rent.

 Key Takeaway: only claim real deductions